Jahia/widen-asset-picker/README.md

 ```

 As discussed before, the API is expanded with *embeds*, *thumbnails* and *file_properties*.
-`embeds` and `file_properties` depend on the asset type return by the API, but contains also commons properties.
+`embeds` and `file_properties` depend on the asset type returned by the API, but also contain common properties.
-Thus, the module contains 2 others mixins `wdenmix:embed` and `wdenmix:fileProperties` to map these commons properties.
+Thus, the module contains 2 others mixins `wdenmix:embed` and `wdenmix:fileProperties` to map these common properties.

 ###### wdenmix:embed
-The mixin `wdenmix:embed` is used to map the commons properties available in the `embeds` object returned by the Widen API.
+The mixin `wdenmix:embed` is used to map the common properties available in the `embeds` object returned by the Widen API.

 ```
 {